xeals/lapilai/docs/content/2-weeklies.md

 ---
 title: Weeklies
 permalink: /content/weeklies
+excerpt: >
+    Information on weekly missions, as well as translations for helping you achieve them.
 ---

 Weekly missions reset each Monday at 4am JST and give some rewards 10 badges.